How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 8: Harvest

-In 7-14 days (depending on the variety—some crops like pea shoots take longer, while radish can be ready in 7 days), your microgreens will be ready to harvest.
-You'll know they're ready when they've developed their first true leaves and have reached 1.5-3 inches in height.
+In 7 to 14 days (depending on the variety, since some crops like pea shoots take longer while radish can be ready in 7 days), your microgreens will be ready to harvest.
+You'll know they're ready when they've developed their first true leaves and have reached 1.5 to 3 inches in height.

 After harvest, remove any remaining roots and stems from your reusable medium.
-You can compost these or feed them to livestock if you have chickens or other animals.
-Clean and sanitize the medium for reuse—our Silicone Reusable Medium can last for months of grow cycles with proper care.
-For detailed cleaning instructions, visit our blog post on silicone reusable microgreen grow medium.
+Our Microgreen Medium Scraper is purpose-built for this task and makes cleanup fast.
+You can compost the root debris or feed it to livestock if you have chickens or other animals.
+Clean and sanitize the medium for reuse.
+Our 10x20 Reusable Silicone Grow Medium is rated for 20 to 30+ growing cycles with proper care.
+For detailed cleaning instructions, visit our blog post on how to clean and sanitize microgreen trays and reusable mediums.

 Growing with Soil in 10x20 Trays